famichu/MagLevSwitch_ReferenceKeyboard/README.md

 ## PCB
 I had manufactured at JLCPCB.
 The main PCB in this repository has an LCSC number as well.
-This arrows you to order the PCBA without selectiong individual partsPCBA without parts.
+This allows you to order the PCBA without selecting individual devices.

 ## Assembly
 - 1. Solder all devices.